curlyphries/Personal-DJ/README.md

     git clone https://github.com/curlyphries/personal-dj.git
     ```

-    *Note: You'll need to replace `your-username` with the actual GitHub username where this project is stored.*

 2.  **Navigate to the Project Directory**: Once the download is complete, use this command to go into the project's folder:

     ```bash